eredden/Veeder-Root-TLS-Socket-Library/README.md

 ## Examples

 This script demonstrates how you can programmatically connect to a TLS-350 system and get a system status report.
-Note that the command in execute() is bytecode, not a string.

 **Script:**